De-escalation: International relations

 In the military, de-escalation is a way to prevent military conflict escalation.
 A historic example is the teaching harvested from the Proud Prophet war simulation of a conflict between the US and the USSR, which took place in 1983.
 In war-time diplomacy, de-escalation is used as an exit strategy, sometimes called an "off-ramp" or "slip road".
 In such cases, an alternative peaceful resolution is offered to a belligerent (i.e. nation or person engaged in war or conflict) in order to avoid further bloodshed.
 Restraint or appeasement against interventionism can in some cases lead to escalation instead of de-escalation.
 Deterrence is one strategy to decrease conflict severity.
+Prevention of casualties, for example through air defense, can have de-escalatory effects.
 In asymmetric conflicts a probabilistic escalation might be rational for one side in some situations, resulting in challenges for de-escalation.
 "De-escalation through escalation" strategy hopes for increased probability of a diplomatic deal or further de-escalation.